Science (GCSE AQA)

 The department is a fantastic learning environment with relevant and useful displays throughout.
 It is well resourced with 7 labs, including an ICT suite for years 7 to 11.
 We also have 5 labs in our sixth form building.

-Key stage 3 has 5 main areas of study, cells, forces, particles, interdependence and energy that thread through all the topics of this key stage.
-This is explicitly taught through investigation skills and develops an understanding of how scientists work and how science works.
-We use the AQA schemes which follow the KS3 National Curriculum.
+Key stage 3 is taught in three specialisms, Biology, Chemistry and Physics and covers the key areas of the Human Body, Energy, Matter, Motion and the Periodic table.
+This is explicitly taught through investigation skills and develops an understanding of how science works to allow students to enquire about everyday things.
+We use the Collins schemes of work which follow the KS3 National Curriculum.

 The science department offers two pathways of courses to learners’ needs and abilities.
 The courses follow the AQA specification which has a user-friendly website allowing students and parents to access specifications, past papers and mark schemes (www.aqa.org.uk).
 Most students will study for 2 GCSEs in “Combined Science Trilogy”.
 The most able have the opportunity to study for 3 separate GCSEs – biology, chemistry and physics.